LESSER CORNSTALK BORER

 the midrib on the lower side of peanut leaves and suck plant juices.

-to the tip of the leaf and may die in severe cases.
-This damage
+the tip of the leaf and may die in severe cases.
+This damage is often

 Thrips are tiny, slender insects about 1/32 inch in length.
 They

-may fly when disturbed.
-Thrips feeding often results in stunted
+fly when disturbed.
+Thrips feeding often results in stunted peanut

 (leaf edges are turned down).
 Thrips also transmit the virus that